ryanrkeller/CMS1-2210_ColesonHarrisonKeller/Homework/homework03/homework03.md

 The modular sum of 16-bit hex values EEEE + C00C is:

-The saturated sum of 16-bit hex values EEEE + C00C is:
+The saturated sum of 16-bit hex values EEEE + C00C is: 32767

-The 16-bit operation 9EEE + AB0C has a carry (Y or N):
+The 16-bit operation 9EEE + AB0C has a carry (Y or N): Y

-The 16-bit operation 9EEE + AB0C has a overflows (Y or N):
+The 16-bit operation 9EEE + AB0C has a overflows (Y or N): Y

-The negation of 16-bit word 0xB00F is:
+The negation of 16-bit word 0xB00F is: 0x4FF1

-The negation of 16-bit word 0x2232 is:
+The negation of 16-bit word 0x2232 is:0x0DDCE

 The negation of 16-bit word 0x8000 is: 0x8000